All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 Create a language file (for instance the lg_LG file or any other name to your preference).
 The program will create two files with similar names with extensions .po and .mo.

-When translation is finished and saved, copy these two files to your server: wp-content/languages/themes folder named as the-newspaper-lg_LG.po and the-newspaper-lg_LG.mo.
+When translation is finished and saved, copy these two files to your server: wp-content/languages/themes folder named as my-religion-lg_LG.po and my-religion-lg_LG.mo.
 In case if there is no wp-content/languages/themes folder you should create it first.

 Here is a list of language codes examples that can be used:

 de_DE for German translation

 fr_FR for French translation

 es_ES for Spanish translation

 In a case of need you can edit the fles you have created, just open a lg_LG.po with Poedit.
 You will get a list like this: